-In another quick flash offer, Qantas Hotels are offering 6 Qantas Points per $AUD on all hotels booked through the platform until 1.59am NZST on December 1st (Friday).
+Qantas Hotels are offering 9 Qantas Points per $ spent on all hotels booked through the platform until the end of 25 October.

-At the standard earn rate of 3 points per A$1, with all other things like price being equal, you are earning a points kick back worth around 3% to 4.5% if you value Qantas Points at around 1-1.5c.
-Qantas Hotels bookings made in Australian dollars however so you’ll need to factor any currency exchange fee into the return percentage.
+At the standard earn rate of 3 points per A$1, with all other things like price being equal, you are earning a points kickback on this offer worth around 18% if you value Qantas Points at around 2c.
+Qantas Hotels bookings are made in Australian dollars however so you’ll need to factor any currency exchange fee into the return percentage.

 In this guide you’ll see there are a number of ways to how you can earn Qantas Points from hotel stays.